pkukkapalli/blockly-gamepad-navigation/NOTES.md

   `keyboardAccessibilityMode` field throughout the project.

 - [ ] **Documentation of controls**: right now, the commands are undocumented.
   Ideally, you could overlay the commands on an image of a gamepad.
+These should be auto-generated based on the controls configured by the plugin user.

-- [ ] **Customizable controls**: the controls should be customizable so the user can optimize their workflow.
+- [x] **Customizable controls**: the controls should be customizable so the user can optimize their workflow.

+- [ ] **Add state to control configuration**: currently the configuration is just a mapping between shortcuts and gamepad combinations.

 - [ ] **Text input**: investigate best ways to input text with a game controller.
 Maybe a wheel that lets you quickly jump between letters?
 Suggest words based on a dictionary?
 See [article][gamepad-text] on how to do text input.

+- [ ] **Update plugin documentation**: the documentation is a bit stale and incomplete.

 ## Code health